mathisGarberg/angular-folder-structure/data.rst

 Schema Naming Standard
 ----------------------

-A type file is very much like an entity file in an Object Relational Mapper.
+A schema file is very much like an entity file in an Object Relational Mapper.
-This type file is central to your application's consumption of data and therefore does not need cursory decorators such as calling it `ProjectSchema` or `ProjectModel`.
+This schema file is central to your application's consumption of data and therefore does not need cursory decorators such as calling it `ProjectSchema` or `ProjectModel`.
 Schemas are special because they are the only plain-named class in the application.